A Quick History of Francis I, the King of France Known for His Love of Fine Wine

 Under Francis’ direction, French winemakers began experimenting with new grape varietals and ways of cultivating vines.
 He also built several lavish chateaus throughout the country, including the famous Chateau de Chenonceau near Tours (which just so happens to be one of my favorite vineyards in France).
 In addition, Francis helped spread the popularity of wine beyond the upper echelons of French society; he is even credited with popularizing the drinking of white wine among commoners.

 Figure 0.1 Grand culverin of Francis I. A gift to his Ottoman allies recovered in Algiers, 1830

-This absolutist ruler strengthened and extended the system of royal government in a variety of ways, ably helped by his equally difficult chancellor, Antoine du Prat.
-The Bologna Concordat was among the most important of their measures to that end.
-During this reign, the duchy of Bourbon, the last of the great semi-independent princely appanages, was abolished by a virtual act of confiscation that disowned Charles de Bourbon (1523).
-In 1535, the Duchy of Brittany, which had been administered separately by Francis I’s first wife, Queen Claudia, was taken under the administrative control of the king.
-Following his forefathers’ footsteps, Francis I extended French administrative frameworks into the territories he acquired into the realm.
+This absolutist ruler strengthened and extended the system of royal government in a variety of ways, helped by his equally difficult chancellor, Antoine du Prat.
+One of the most influential measures they created was The Bologna Concordat.
+During this time, Francis ended the last of the great semi-independent princely appanages, Bourbon, and took this area under his control.
+In 1535, the Duchy of Brittany, which had been administered separately by Francis I’s first wife, Queen Claude, was taken under the administrative control of the king.
+Following his forefathers’ footsteps, Francis I extended French administrative frameworks into the territories he acquired in the realm.